 Then it is topped with my homemade “Creamy Lemon Lime Vinaigrette” which makes for a very tasty carb and gluten free meal.

 The sweet corn and orange pepper give this salad a hint of sweetness!
-Mix that with this tangy dressing and you have yourself one great salad.
+Mix that with this tangy dressing and you have yourself one fantastic summer salad.

 As you may know I’m obsessed with “Szeged Chicken Rub” it’s so very versatile.
 I use it alot when I’m cooking chicken.

-Just be sure to only pour the vingarette overtop once your ready to eat it, otherwise you bare the chance of having mushy avocados.
+Just be sure to only pour the vinaigrette overtop once your ready to eat it, otherwise you bare the chance of having mushy avocados.

 Meal Prep Inspiration: Store in sealable containers for up to 3 days in the fridge, just make sure you are using firm avocados and not putting the dressing on top till your ready to eat.